2024 NCAA Division I FBS football season: College Football Playoff bracket

 Mercedes-Benz Stadium in Atlanta, Georgia, hosted the championship game.

 This is the first year under the expanded College Football Playoff format.
 Under this format, the five highest-ranked conference champions will receive automatic bids, while the next seven highest-ranked teams will receive at-large bids.
 The four highest-ranked conference champions will receive a first-round bye in the playoff.

 Postseason

 Normally, a team is required to have a .500 minimum winning percentage during the regular season to become bowl-eligible (six wins for an 11- or 12-game schedule, and seven wins for a 13-game schedule).
 If there are not enough winning teams to fulfill all open bowl slots, teams with losing records may be chosen to fill available bowl slots.
 Additionally, on the rare occasion in which a conference champion does not meet eligibility requirements, they are usually still chosen for bowl games via tie-ins for their conference.

+Conference summaries

+Rankings in this section are based on CFP rankings released prior to the games (Week 13–December 3).

+Note: Clicking on a link in the Conference column will open an article about that conference's championship game, where applicable.